South Korean humidifier disinfectant case: Investigation

-On November 11, 2011, six humidifier disinfectants which contain PHMG and PGH were recovered.
-PHMG and PGH was banned in 2011, and new cases ceased occurring.
-However, later on, the Korea Centers for Disease Control and Prevention did not find a causal relationship that CMIT and MIT in humidifier disinfectants cause pulmonary fibrosis.
-This result, still, did not mean that CMIT and MIT were safe, as the chemicals also affected the brain and skin to varying extents.
+Experiments by the South Korean government found PHMG and PGH resulted in pulmonary toxicity when inhaled as a vapor.
+PHMG and PGH caused pulmonary fibrosis in animal experiments.
+On November 11, 2011, six humidifier disinfectants containing PHMG and PGH were recalled.
+PHMG and PGH were banned in 2011.

+The Korea Centers for Disease Control and Prevention did not find a causal relationship between CMIT and MIT in humidifier disinfectants and pulmonary fibrosis.
+This result did not mean that CMIT and MIT were safe, as the chemicals were found to affect the brain and skin to varying degrees.
 At least five victims used CMIT or MIT-based humidifier disinfectants.

-The Korean government officially recognized 1,814 dead and 7,837 injured victims, however, according to Korea national apparatus, Social Disasters Commission, including unreported cases, estimated 20,366 deaths, 950,000 health damages, and 8,940,000 exposures occurred between 1994 and 2011 due to PHMG.
-Autopsies and epidemiological work, followed up by animal studies, led the South Korean CDC to identify PHMG used in humidifiers as the cause.
-It was banned in 2011, and new cases ceased occurring.
+The South Korean government officially recognized 1,814 dead and 7,837 injured victims.
+The national Social Disasters Commission estimated that, including unreported cases, there were an average of 20,366 deaths (range: 18,801–21,931), 950,000 cases of non-fatal medical harm (range: 870,000–1,020,000), and 8.94 million exposures (range: 8,250,000–9,630,000) that occurred between 1994 and 2011 due to PHMG alone.

-Most victims used Reckitt Benckiser's humidifier disinfectant, Oxy Ssak Ssak (옥시싹싹), which led the British firm to various court indictments in the years following 2011.
-In May 2016, when the Korean division chief apologized to victims and families in a press conference and offered compensation to the families of those who died to those who were injured; it was the first time the company had acknowledged that its products containing PHMG were harmful.
+The humidifier disinfectant product with the largest amount of victims with 221 confirmed deaths and 300 confirmed injured was Reckitt Benckiser's humidifier disinfectant Oxy Ssak Ssak (옥시싹싹), which led the British firm to dozens of court indictments in the years following 2011, still continuing to this day.
+In May 2016, the Korean division chief apologized to victims and families in a press conference and offered compensation to the families of those who died or were injured; it was the first time the company had acknowledged that its products containing PHMG were harmful.

+At the humidifier disinfectant disaster fact-finding hearing held on August 28, 2019, a service report from the Ministry of Environment was released stating that LG Household & Health Care's humidifier disinfectant, 119 Humidifier Disinfectant (119가습기살균제), made from benzalkonium chloride (BKC) causes health damage from inhalation toxicity.
+It was the third-most popular humidifier disinfectant product in Korea, with 1.1 million sold.